-His work has been presented within CTM Festival 2023 in Berlin, Goethe Institute Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.
+His instruments, participative installations and research have been presented within CTM Festival 2023 in Berlin, Goethe-Institut Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.

 ︎︎︎ About

-His work has been presented within CTM Festival 2023 in Berlin, Goethe Institute Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.
+His instruments, participative installations and research have been presented within CTM Festival 2023 in Berlin, Goethe-Institut Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.

 << Ensamble >> rhythm installation

-Ensemble is an exhibition that brings together three artists from different disciplines and diverse backgrounds.
-Together, they create a visual and auditory essay through rhythm.
 Ensamble is composed of 18 solenoids by musician Miguel La Corte, distributed across a Tambor Palitero by drum luthier Armando Pantoja and six paintings by visual artist Pepe López.

 For over a decade, Pepe López has been painting drums crafted by Armando Pantoja for traditional festivals in the village of Todasana.
-The works here present are preliminary sketches for a group of cumaco drums made from avocado wood, which were used in the San Juan celebration in 2011.
+The paintings here present are preliminary sketches for a group of cumaco drums made from avocado wood, which were used in the San Juan celebration in 2011.

 ︎Project website